gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Open Questions

 - To what extent can we catch modifications to arbitrary extension types in order to issue mutation warnings?

+## Story: Remove `TaskContainer` from model space

+This type should not be available in model space due.

 ## Story: Make the Model DSL public